Opheliafab/alx-system_engineering-devops/0x00-shell_basics/README.md

-change to users home directory
+a script that changes the working directory to the users home directory